brittneypostma/devDocs/src/routes/blog/posts/jr2sr.md

 ## Performance

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The speed at which a website loads can cost companies billions of dollars if it is too slow to load.
 We need to be able to make sure our sites preform at the most optimum speed.
 When you type in a web address in your browser, a **GET** request is made to the server.
 You would expect that page to load in 2 seconds.
 If it takes more than 3 seconds, would you leave?
 The server needs to process that GET request, retrieve the data, and then send it back to the client.
 You can use the developer console in browsers to see how your page would load at different connection speeds.
+The lighthouse extension is now built into Chrome developer tools or you can get [Lighthouse for firefox](https://addons.mozilla.org/en-US/firefox/addon/lighthouse-report-generator/).
+Lighthouse will analyze your site and break down each thing that needs improvement and what steps to take.
 We can improve upon these things to increase the speed of our page loading.

 - 1\. **Frontend client**
 - 2\. **Transfer of data**